AERIAL FUTURES: THE THIRD DIMENSION

 Ruby Sayyed is an aviation professional with 16 years of experience.
 She holds a B.Sc.
 Degree in Electrical Engineering and started her career as an Aircraft Engineer with Royal Jordanian Airlines, where she then progressed from engineering to operational, safety, and management positions within the airline industry.
 Ruby joined IATA Middle East and North Africa (MENA) Regional office in 2010, and then moved in 2014 to Montreal to join the IATA ATM Infrastructure Headquarters team.
 Within her current role, she drives global ATM policy and advocacy as well as the roll out of global initiatives for ATM efficiency.
 Since 2016 she’s been leading the project for the safe and efficient integration of UAS into airspace.
 She is designated as the IATA member to the ICAO Remotely Piloted Aircraft Systems (RPAS) Panel.

-Samantha Flores is an architect at Corgan in Dallas, Texas.
-She has 5 years of experience working with Corgan’s Aviation Studio as an experiential design specialist, developing the evolution of the passenger experience.
-Her research concentrates on in-depth passenger profiling, design-applied wayfinding analysis, and developing predictions and implementation of new technologies in aviation design.
-These ideas have developed through her research-driven design work on several projects; one such as the new satellite concourse at Shanghai Pudong International Airport, which upon completion in 2018, will be the largest satellite concourse in the world.
-Flores received a Masters of Architecture from Princeton University in 2012, and her BArch from Oklahoma State University in 2010.
+Samantha Flores is the Director of HUGO, a research and innovations incubator at Corgan in Dallas, Texas, which actively identifies technology disrupters and examines the various impacts these innovations will have on the user experience and built environment through focused research and experimentation.
+HUGO keeps a pulse on industry innovations, provides a platform for research outside of a specific project environment, reaches out into innovative fields and enables Corgan to break into emerging markets and industries.
+It’s a testing ground, with a purpose.
+Samantha has 6 previous years of experience working with Corgan’s Aviation Studio as an experiential design specialist, developing the evolution of the passenger experience, concentrating on in-depth passenger profiling, design-applied wayfinding analysis, and developing predictions and implementation of new technologies in aviation design.
+These ideas have developed through her data-driven design work on several projects; one such as the new satellite concourse at Shanghai Pudong International Airport, which upon completion in 2019, will be the largest satellite concourse in the world.
+She won the Corgan Prize in 2013, which took her to Norway, Denmark, and Sweden to conduct research on the Digital Vernacular

 Sarah E. Williams is the Homer A. Burnell Career Development Chair of Technology and Urban Planning at MIT, where she directs the Civic Data Design Lab.
 Her research uses data analytics, sensors, and interactive design strategies to communicate and change urban policies.
 Sarah has been recognized as a Top 25 Thinker at the Intersection of Planning and Technology by Planetizen and a Game Changer by Metropolis Magazine.
 Her design work has been widely exhibited, including at the Solomon R. Guggenheim Museum; The Museum of Modern Art, New York; and the La Biennale di Venezia.
-Her current exhibition, TheRoad Ahead: Reimagining Mobility, is on view at the Cooper Hewitt, Smithsonian Design Museum in New York City through March 2019.
-Sarah earned a BA from Clark University, studied landscape architecture at the University of Pennsylvania, and earned an MCP from MIT.
+Her latest exhibition, TheRoad Ahead: Reimagining Mobility, was on view at the Cooper Hewitt, Smithsonian Design Museum in New York City through March 2019.